 The Marine Corps retains the primary purpose of providing “first responders” in any situation in the world.
 Therefore, the force is lean—the smallest in the military, aside from the Coast Guard.
 It’s approximately 60 percent the size of the Air Force and less than 40 percent the size of the Army.
 “The Army is so much bigger, and it takes time for them to get themselves moving to a fight.
-We often say that the Army wins wars, while the Marine Corps wins battles; we’re expeditionary,” says Lieutenant General Robert Blackman, President and CEO of the MCHF.
+We often say that the Army wins wars, while the Marine Corps wins battles; we’re expeditionary,” says Lieutenant General Robert Blackman, former President and CEO of the MCHF.
 “It’s important for us to be out in front during that first or second battle of a war, in anticipation of the Army’s showing up.
 We are forward-deployed around the world in units, and forward-based around the world.
 Therefore, the Marines are ready.”

 A forward operating base (FOB) is a secured forward military position that is used to support tactical operations.
 And forward deployment means that the units in question intend to be—are trained to be—the first to contact enemy combatants.
 General Blackman says that the Marine Corps’ preparedness reflects a phrase in the National Security Act of 1947, to be “most ready when nation is least ready.”
 “We are prepared to answer the call when necessary,” he says.